 - Community Project Management tools to help student or neighborhood groups manage tasks, projects and information

 - The ability to integrate other “point data” (informal organizations, government agency locations, 2-1-1 information or whatever a local partner wants to include) in a Comprehensive Resource Directory that can be link to other directories in the community.

 - The ability to add locally-generated Community Indicators or geographic boundaries such as police or school system data and to place the Indicators on maps or on the Community Indicator Dashboard.

 - Neighborhood “Storytelling”: The ability for neighborhoods or communities to define their boundaries, upload point data, and indicators and to add stories or photos to accompany the data on maps.

 - Event Calendar: Sites can have multiple event calendars for all events in a community as well as “sub-calendars” filtered for specific topics or locations.
 Calendars can also be set up to sync with Google Calendars.

 - The University-Community Engagement Module to help universities track student and faculty volunteering and community projects on desktop and smart phones for reporting university-wide, by department, center or on a student “co-curricular CV.”
-(Planned for late 2016; there may be an additional fee for this module.)
+(Planned for 2020; there may be an additional fee for this module.)